campusdomar/PuMuKIT1/doc/UserGuide.md

 ### <a name="transco">2.4.12.
 Transcoder profile module</a>

 It is a module that allows you to administrate profiles with which multimedia objects are coded.
-These profiles indicate the resolution, the format, the codec, the audio characteristics, etc. of multimedia files.
-These technical characteristics of multimedia files are grouped in profiles because the nature of multimedia files of catalogues is usually the same.
-Thus, by grouping profiles in this way, cataloguing result in an easier task.
+These profiles indicate the resolution, the format, the codec, the audio characteristics, etc, of multimedia files.
+These technical characteristics of multimedia files are grouped in profiles because the nature of catalogues of multimedia files is usually the same.
+Thus, by grouping profiles in this way, cataloguing results in an easier task.

 ### <a name="task">2.4.13.
 Task list module</a>